You can complete this program in as little as 9 months to enhance your career or prepare for a master’s degree program.

 Three (3) courses are electives and must be selected from the approved elective list for Investments.

-Note RE: MBA 650 requirement for Previous Business Major Certificate Options - Candidate must have taken equivalent of MBA 650 with a "B" or better within 7 years of enrolling in certificate program OR an upper level elective with a "B" or better within 7 years to meet this requirement for admission.
+Note: MBA 650 requirement for Previous Business Major Certificate Options - Candidate must have taken equivalent of MBA 650 with a grade of "B" or better within seven (7) years of enrolling in certificate program or an upper level elective with a grade of "B" or better within seven (7) years to meet this requirement for admission.

 View the Federally Mandated Gainful Employment Disclosure for the Graduate Certificate in Investments

-Graduate certificate courses, if waived, may need to be substituted with an approved elective.
-To substitute with an approved elective for a required course, a student must have successfully completed equivalent academic coursework at the undergraduate/graduate level in the five years prior to matriculation ("B" or better") and provide official transcripts (with English translation, if applicable).
+Graduate certificate courses, if waived, need to be substituted with an approved elective.
+To substitute with an approved elective for a required course, a student must have successfully completed equivalent academic coursework at the undergraduate/graduate level in the five (5) years prior to matriculation, "B" or better", and provide official transcripts (with English translation, if applicable).

 Candidates who apply within one year of completing their graduate certificate will have applicable courses applied to a Sawyer Business School (SBS) graduate degree program, in the same discipline as the certificate, as long as the grade of "B" or better was earned in that course.

 Candidates who apply beyond one year or from a certificate program outside their discipline will have coursework evaluated on a case-by-case basis for relevancy, current degree requirements, and current Sawyer Business School waiver and transfer policies.

 Transfer credits from the graduate certificate must have an earned grade of "B" or better and have been taken within five (5) years prior to entering a SBS graduate degree program.
 However, at the discretion of the program director, some courses may not be transferred if the subject material has changed significantly since completion.